Skip to main content

 Updating the package

-In order to update Pathfinder Server please install the new package using: sudo rpm -U pathfinder-server_x.x.x.rpm
+To update Pathfinder Server please install the new package using: sudo rpm -U pathfinder-server_x.x.x.rpm and restart the service using: sudo systemctl restart pathfinder-server.service.

 Uninstalling the package